 - Launching a real crowdfunding campaign to finance your doc;

-- Delivering a package of (promotional) artwork, a trailer and a 20-minute video documentary;
+- Delivering a package of (promotional) artwork, a trailer and a 20 to 25-minute video documentary;

 - Developing an international distribution plan;

 - Insight into intellectual property and royalties;